When Do Most Motorcycle Accidents Happen?October 25, 2022 | Category: Motorcycle Accidents, Personal Injury | Share

-Since Florida has year-round good weather for outside activities, there is no question it is a Mecca for motorcycle enthusiasts.
-There are so many motorcyclists on our roads and highways that motor vehicle drivers are reminded to be alert even more so on weekend evenings when motorcycle accidents are most prevalent.
+Since Florida has good weather year-round for outside activities, there is no question it is a Mecca for motorcycle enthusiasts.
+Because there are so many motorcyclists on our roads and highways, motor vehicle drivers need to alert for motorcyclists.

 - 52 percent of fatal motorcycle accidents occur on weekend nights, with the highest proportion occurring between 3 p.m. to 9 p.m.

 - 5 percent of motorcycle accidents are fatal.

 - Motorcyclists over the age of 40 account for 54 percent of all motorcyclists' fatalities.

 Motorists in other vehicles are often at fault when they collide with motorcycles.
 Because of motorcycles’ smaller profiles, motorists need to be more vigilant.

 Since motorcyclists do not have the luxury of seatbelts, crumple zone bumpers or lane assistance technology, they are exposed to many dangers, which include being thrown off their bikes.

 What are the top 3 types of accidents between motorcycles and cars?

 - Head-on collisions